 Perceptual Adaptation

-Comparing a camera eye to a human eye, the following images trace the evolution of human sight from the paleolithic to the post-modern era.
+Comparing a camera eye to a human eye, these images trace the evolution of perceptual adaptation from the paleolithic period to the post-modern era.